RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 #### Commit message conventions

+Try and make your commit messages descritive.
+Two- to three-word commit messages are usually not descriptive enough.

-If your commit is addressing a specific issue, you can reference that issue in your commit message and a link to that commit will automatically be placed in the Issue.
+If your commit is addressing a specific Issue, you can reference that issue in your commit message and a link to that commit will automatically be placed in the Issue.
 This is good for tracking purposes.
 You can see an example of this here: https://github.com/RefugeRestrooms/refuge-ios/issues/111